CameronG-11/Mega_List/README.md

 # Mega_List
 ## Introduction:
-Makes text files to act as lists with simple functionalities, such as sorting, starring, and categorizing.
+Makes or edits text files which act as lists with simple functionalities, such as sorting, starring, and categorizing.
 To use this program, simply run the jar file and follow the given prompts.

 Normal Lists are just txt files that you can shuffle and sort, Star Lists allow for starring the items, which effively places them into their own category.
 Categorized Lists allow for as many categories as you want and name/rename them.
 Each category is shuffled and sorted independently, and they always stay seperate from one another.

-I plan on adding functionality to edit pre-existing lists, but all features included currently work so I figured I might as well put this version out too.

 ## Explanation: